Lake of the Ozarks Community Bridge

 The Lake of the Ozarks Community Bridge is a continuous truss bridge in Lake Ozark, Missouri.
-Opened on May 2, 1998, the bridge connects the east and west sides of the Lake of the Ozarks area.
+Opened on May 2, 1998, the bridge connects the east and west sides of the Lake of the Ozarks.
 The bridge is over 2695 ft long and 72 ft.
 Construction on the bridge began in 1996 and the bridge cost over $43 million.
-To pay for the cost of the bridge, the bridge is a toll bridge with varying rates depending on the time of year.
+To pay for the cost of the bridge, the bridge was established as a toll bridge with varying rates depending on the time of year.
+It remained a toll bridge until April 30, 2024.
+The bridge was the only toll road in Missouri prior to the toll being removed.

 History

 The Lake of the Ozarks Community Bridge Corporation was founded in 1992 to begin development of the bridge.
 A feasibility study began and was completed in August 1993 showing that the bridge could be a successful project.
 Construction began in 1996 through Jacobs Engineering Group, and construction was finished on May 1, 1998.
 An opening ceremony was held that day, and the bridge opened to traffic the next day.

-In 2011, a new highway leading directly from the bridge to Missouri Route 5, along with further improvements to the bridge itself, was proposed.
+A 2011 proposal envisioned a new highway, Missouri Route 242, leading directly from the bridge to Missouri Route 5 in Sunrise Beach, Missouri, along with further improvements to the bridge itself.
+Route 242 opened to traffic in December 2011.
 A financing proposal was submitted to the United States Department of Agriculture for $41 million, but was rejected.
-As a result, tolls were increased by 50 cents year-round to $3 in-season and $2 out-of-season.
+The proposal was implemented, but to pay for it, tolls were increased by 50 cents year-round to $3 in-season and $2 out-of-season.